 Before being permitted to proceed to advanced courses in epidemiology, PhD students must qualify for the program by passing a PhD Qualifying Examination.
-The exam should be taken within one semester of admission to the Ph.D. program OR after the student has completed the epidemiology core courses (Epidemiology I; Epidemiology II; Applied Categorical Data Analysis; or Statistical Methods in Epidemiology and Design & Analysis of Biomedical Studies).
+The exam should be taken within one semester of admission to the Ph.D. program OR after the student has completed the epidemiology core courses (EPID:4400 Epidemiology I; EPID:6400 Epidemiology II; and EPID:5241 Statistical Methods in Epidemiology).

 The first component of the Qualifying Exam is the same as the M.S. final exam, which tests knowledge of the core competencies at the M.S. level.
-The core competencies are listed in this handbook.
 It is expected that students will have achieved these competencies through courses and research experiences.